-This story was published in partnership with the Trace and originally appeared on VICE US.
+This story was published in partnership with the Trace.

 The lights come on in a darkened community theater, illuminating five men in wheelchairs.
 Childhood friends who survived the crucible of gunfire in New York City, now they've come together in this abandoned building to decide what to do next.
 One of the characters, the youngest in the group, touches his back with a grimace.
 He's in pain, and his medical bills are stacking up.
 Another, wearing a black cap backwards, is still struggling to accept that he can no longer command the same type of respect on the streets.

 The play, titled "Fade," centers on a group of shooting survivors who decide to pool their resources to open a barber shop.
 Giving shape-ups and advice to a collection of locals becomes their focus, even as they're plagued by memories of what brought them here.
 Towards the play's end, the crew is crushed at the news of a teen slain in their neighborhood.
 The man in the black cap cries, for the boy but also for himself, and for the life he never got to live.
 "My coffin just got wheels.
 Everyone who loved me buried me when they saw me like this," he says.
 "Now I got my life back, but only half."

 Watching closely from the edge of the stage are five actual gunshot survivors, wearing baseball caps, gleaming chains, and pristine sneakers.
 These men are the inspiration for the play, and also its creative engineers.
 They helped mold almost every aspect of production: They lent the characters their names, designed the programs, wrote the poem recited at the end of the third scene, and produced the hip-hop score that plays during transitions.
 Beginning months ago, the men had unspooled their stories for a local poet, who then stitched their humor and personal connection into each scene.
 They met with actors who studied their mannerisms, the ways they moved, even the cadence of their speech.